ChangOliver/Biomod/Structure/experiment/readme.txt

-correspondence_0.5.txt：Shows combination with cprrespondence > 0.5
+affinity_0.5.txt：Shows pairing with affinity > 0.5
-correspondence_ALL.txt: Shows all combination
+affinity_ALL.txt: Shows all pairing